 The essential realization that we all eventually come to in our healing is that the core belief of being inherently bad and having done something wrong is COMPLETELY untrue.
 Here is the truth:

 You've never been bad.
 Neither has anyone else.
-We are actually pure consciousness, manifesting as these various forms, each of us playing out a role in this amazing dance of life.
-In our essence we are pure, alive, conscious Beingness.
+We are pure consciousness, alive, conscious Being-ness, manifesting in a myriad of forms, each of us playing out a role in this amazing dance of life.

 We are all somewhere in the process of awakening to the truth of Being.
-In the meantime, we all believe that we are these bodies, emotions, and our concepts, beliefs and thoughts about ourselves and each other.
+In the meantime, we believe we are these bodies, emotions, our concepts, beliefs and thoughts about ourselves and each other.

-While we believe that is what we are, we are in a constant state of reaching for what we think will help or add to us and pushing away everything we think will hurt or take something away from us.
+While we believe that is what we are, we are in a constant state of reaching for what we think will help us and pushing away everything we think will hurt or take something away from us.

 Everything that anyone has ever done has always been an attempt to take care of themselves with whatever inner resources they were aware of at the time.